acids-ircam/RAVE/README.md

 # RAVE: Realtime Audio Variational autoEncoder

-Official implementation of _RAVE: A variational autoencoder for fast and high-quality neural audio synthesis_ ([article link](https://arxiv.org/abs/2111.05011))
+Official implementation of _RAVE: A variational autoencoder for fast and high-quality neural audio synthesis_ ([article link](https://arxiv.org/abs/2111.05011)) by Antoine Caillon and Philippe Esling.

+If you use RAVE as a part of a music performance or installation, be sure to cite either this repository or the article !

 ## Installation